Table of Contents

 How Long is the Eviction Process in Florida?

-How Late Can Rent be Before Eviction in Florida is Feasible?
+How Late Can Rent be Before Eviction is Feasible?

-If a Tenant does not pay their rent on time, they are given a three-day notice to either clear their rent or move out.
-If they do not pay, the landlord can file an Eviction.
+If a Tenant does not pay their rent on time, they are given a three-day notice.
+If they do not pay, the Landlord can file an Eviction.
 The Tenant will be compelled to clear the rent due unless their defense can justify non-payment.

 Is Eviction a Public Record in Florida?

-As stated above, Evictions in Florida are categorized as civil matters guided by the rules and regulations prescribed by the legislature and the state Supreme Court.
+As stated above, Evictions are categorized as civil matters guided by the rules and regulations prescribed by the legislature.
 Therefore, just like other civil matters, Eviction proceedings are public record.

 Yes.
-However, the new Owner must honor the existing lease that is in place.
-Therefore, when purchasing a property, it is important that the new Owner is aware that a Tenant already resides in the property.
+However, the new Owner must honor the existing lease.
+Therefore, when purchasing a property, it is important that they are aware that a Tenant already resides in the property.

-What Do You Do if You are Served a 3-day Eviction Notice in Florida and Can’t Pay?
+What Do You Do if You are Served a 3-day Notice and Can’t Pay?

-In this instance, you can either ask for an extension from the landlord, move out, or risk a lawsuit.
+In this instance, you can ask for an extension from the Landlord, move out, or risk a lawsuit.